How To Travel Amsterdam to Edinburgh (and back)

 4. Amsterdam-Edinburgh by Ferry/Train

-At North Shields port take the bus to Newcastle station.
-From there you could travel on an Virgin Trains East Coast or Crosscountry train up to Edinburgh - this takes about 90 minutes and singles start at £9.
+From Newcastle station you can travel on a London North East Railway or Crosscountry train up to Edinburgh - this takes about 90 minutes and singles start at £10.